enzuk01/weather-dashboard/NEXT_DEVELOPMENT_PHASE.md

 ## Release Planning

-The target release date for v1.5.0 is four weeks from now, focusing on the weather map optimization and internationalization features.
+The target release date for v1.5.0 is five weeks from now, focusing on the historical data visualization and weather map optimization.

-Next, v1.6.0 will integrate the performance enhancements and complete the testing infrastructure.
+Next, v1.6.0 will integrate the internationalization features and performance enhancements.